NYUSHCS/UniGLM/README.md

 ![architecture](https://github.com/NYUSHCS/UniGLM/blob/main/img/UniGLMpipeline.png)

 ## 🚀Quick Start
-To train your own UniGLM with data, there are two steps.
+To train UniGLM with your own datasets, there are two steps.

 ### Model Training
 Use run_Mix.sh to train your own model.
 Datasets and folder names can be changed.